it-tinyangel/JS-core-ES6-Array-Object-Arrays-of-methods-Find-the-Square-Root-of-positive-Numbers/README.md

-# JS-core-ES6-Array-Object-Arrays-of-methods-Find-the-Square-Root-of-positive-Numbers
-Module 3.
+## Module 3.
 JS Core.
 Lesson 18.
+Task 7

+### ECMAScript 6 (ES6+).
+The JavaScript Array Object.
+The Arrays of methods.
+Destructuring assignment
+***

-Task 7.
-ECMAScript 6, The JavaScript Array Object.
-Arrays of methods.
-Destructuring assignment.
-Finding the Square Root of positive Numbers from the Array
+### Finding the Square Root of positive Numbers of the Array

+**Task description:**

+- The given arr array of numbers.

+- Choose only positive numbers from it.

+- Calculate the square root of each of these numbers.

+- Output the result to the console.